-Q. Is the measurement of a mile the same in every
+Q. Is the measurement of a mile the same in every country?

-country?

-A. No, very different; for the English mile is much less than the Indian; the Indian than the Spanish; the Spanish than the German.
+A. No, very different: for the English mile is much less then the Indian; and the Indian than the Spanish; the Spanish than the German.

 Q. What is an English statute mile?